Oldest ISO 9001:2015 certified Rudraksha Organisation in the world. Your Trusted Brand Since 1997

 In Hindu Dharma, both the Gods and Goddesses stand for the supreme power of the universe.
 All the chief deities have both masculine and feminine partners.
 Hindu Goddesses denote Shakti – known to be the feminine source of power in the universe.
 They are extremely respected and strong as well as play a vital role in the formation, defense and annihilation of the universe.

 Complementary to their male foils, Goddesses in the Hindu religion are the celestial representation of the cosmos.
-Female deities are purposeful goddesses with every Devi symbolizing a part of Shakti and the cosmos.
+Female deities are purposeful goddesses, with every Devi symbolizing a part of Shakti and the cosmos.
 Various deities are revered by different worshippers per their ideology and philosophy.
 One such powerful Goddess is Chamunda, the ferocious form of Chandi, the Hindu Divine Mother Parvati, and is one of the seven Matrikas (mother goddesses).
 She is also known by other names such as Chamundi, Chamundeshwari or Charchika.

 Goddess Chamunda is known to be one of the most famous manifestations of Durga Devi in Hindu Dharma.
-The origin of Chamunda Devi finds mentions in Devi Mahatmya and Markandeya Purana.
+The origin of Chamunda Devi is mentioned in Devi Mahatmya and Markandeya Purana.
 The story goes that when Goddess Durga was involved in a war with demons Munda and Chanda, Kali Devi materialized from the forehead of Durga and killed the asuras.
 Delighted with Kali, Durga named her Chamunda.

 Goddess Chamunda is typically depicted living in cremation grounds or around holy fig trees.
 The Devi is revered with wine offerings and ritual animal sacrifices.
 The custom of animal sacrifice is now not very common thanks to the impact of Vaishnavites and Shaivites.